• Skip to primary navigation

 Companies who don’t make their own ammo, but are simply re-sellers of this ammo, raise the prices up when they get ammo in for sale.

-Where things tend to get diluted is when one re-seller buys from a different company who is also a re-seller.
-Now, we have middleman prices to think about.
+Where things tend to get convoluted is when one re-seller buys from a different company who is also a re-seller.
+Now, we have multiple sets of middleman prices to think about.

 This is no longer price gouging, but economics.
 It’s a supply and demand thing, and demand is far outdoing the supply.